 They should carefully review their customer-facing representative training policies as a matter of urgency, and make up any National Occupational Standard shortfalls to reduce the risk of vicarious liability and to prepare for ‘new-normal’ service-wide procurement Ts&Cs for the NHS and private sectors.

-This article was compiled by HC Skills international and first appeared in the Operating Theatre Journal.
+This article was compiled by Healthcare Skills Training International and first appeared in the Operating Theatre Journal.